 We’ll be updating this page at key stages throughout the programme with our progress and will let you know how you can get involved.

 If you have a question or want to get in touch, you can email the programme team at: firstname.lastname@example.org.

 Existing NHSBSA ESR service

-The NHSBSA ESR service team will continue to enhance the current ESR solution to improve the capability and user experience for its users.
-They will continue to support organisations to maximise their use of the current ESR solution.
+The NHSBSA ESR service team will continue to enhance the current ESR solution to improve the capability and user experience.
+They will continue to support organisations to maximise their use of this system.
 The enhancement process with ESR special interest groups and other stakeholder forums will continue as normal.